 Farmed shrimp, on the other hand, are hit or miss, depending on the methods used to raise them.
 Laws regarding the use of antibiotics and chemicals vary widely from country to country, although the U.S. has pretty comprehensive regulations.
 Additionally, inland shrimp farms are generally set up with circulation systems that can handle waste, whereas coastal operations tend to deal with waste simply by dumping it back into the environment.

-All in all, it’s best to consult with organizations such as the Monterey Bay Aquarium Seafood Watch.
+Meanwhile, and in the matter of all things seafood, it’s best to consult with organizations such as the Monterey Bay Aquarium Seafood Watch.
 Their guides make recommendations regarding the sustainability of different fishing and seafood farming methods, and are updated regularly.
+Here’s their Shrimp Overview.

 For the Best Flavor, Buy Shell-On and Vein-In